rbms-bsc/DCRMR/_pages/Series/Parallel-title-of-series.md

 ## 8.215.3 General rule

-<a name="8.215.3.1">8.215.3.1</a> If the source bears a series title in more than one language or script, transcribe as the series title the title that is in the language or script of the [Title proper](/DCRMR/title/Title-proper/).
+<a name="8.215.3.1">8.215.3.1</a> If the source bears a series title in more than one language or script, transcribe as [Title of series](/DCRMR/series/Title-of-series/) the title that is in the language and script of the [Title proper](/DCRMR/title/Title-proper/).
 If this criterion does not apply, transcribe the title that appears first in the source.
-Transcribe the remaining title(s), together with any associated information, as parallel title of series.
+Transcribe the remaining title(s), together with any associated information, as Parallel title of series.
 Always make a [Note on series statement](/DCRMR/series/Note-on-series-statement/) to indicate the original position on the source of any transposed titles (see [8.29.31.1](/DCRMR/series/Note-on-series-statement/#8.29.31.1)).

 >Example:
 >Title of series: <CITE>Canadian cities, bird’s eye views</CITE>